 Don’t Forget Ongoing Blood Loss!

 Speaking of blood loss, don’t forget that it may be ongoing during the code.
 I was once performing anesthesia for a teenage boy having a T3 to L4 thoracolumbar fusion.
-Midway through the case the patient arrested.
-We thought that an air embolism had occurred and we immediately turned the patient supine on a gurney, performed CPR and ACLS and successfully resuscitated him.
-However after about 10 minutes of stability the patient once again became hypotensive and developed pulseless electrical activity.
-In our focus on the initial arrest and relief at the “save” we had not paid attention to the ongoing bleeding from the boys still fully open back wound.
+Midway through the case the patient arrested due to an air embolism.
+We immediately turned the patient supine on a gurney, performed CPR and ACLS and successfully resuscitated him.
+However, after about 10 minutes of stability the patient once again became hypotensive and developed pulseless electrical activity.
+In our focus on the arrest — and relief at the “save” — we had forgotten that the boy’s fully open back wound was still bleeding.
 He had bled several units of blood into the sheets during the code.
 Rapid transfusion again resuscitated the patient and he went on to recover fully.

-Never forget that when surgery is being performed, other things related to the surgery, even those unrelated to the initial arrest, may deteriorate during the CPR.
+Never forget that things related to the ongoing surgery can deteriorate during the CPR.
+Even those unrelated to the initial arrest can worsen.
 Once again: big picture.

-In the OR, the chest area may very well be wet with blood, sweat, and other secretions.
+Cardiac arrest in the OR is complicated by the surgical field.
+The chest area may very well be wet with blood, sweat, and other secretions.
 During CPR, the defibrillator pads may come lose.
 Keep checking for a good connection before shocking if the code has gone on for a while.

 If it’s too noisy to hear, ask for quiet.
 It’s okay to ask for unneeded people to leave.
-Providing a verbal summary of resuscitative steps periodically can be helpful to keep everyone in the loop and let others point out suggestions on other things to do/try.
+Provide a verbal summary of resuscitative steps periodically.
+This can help keep everyone in the loop.
+It also allows others to point out suggestions on other things to do or try.
 Ask for suggestions as the code progresses.
 Many coordinated brains in an emergency are often better than one.

 How Do You Know CPR Is Effective?